-Trump calls Georgia governor to pressure him for help overturning Biden’s win in the state
+Trump presses Georgia governor in bid to ﬂip election result

 President Donald Trump called Georgia Gov. Brian Kemp, a Republican, on Saturday morning to urge him to persuade the state legislature to overturn President-elect Joe Biden’s victory in the state and asked the governor to order an audit of absentee ballot signatures, the latest brazen effort by the president to interfere in the 2020 election.

-Hours before he was scheduled to hold a rally in Georgia on behalf of the state’s two GOP senators, Trump pressed Kemp to call a special session of the state legislature for lawmakers to override the results and appoint electors who would back the president at the electoral college, according to a person familiar with the conversation who spoke on the condition of anonymity to describe the private call.
+Hours before he was scheduled to hold a rally in Georgia on behalf of the state’s two GOP senators, Trump pressed Kemp to call a special session of the state legislature for lawmakers to override the results and appoint electors who would back the president at the electoral college, according to two people familiar with the conversation, who spoke on the condition of anonymity to describe the private call.

 Trump also asked the governor to demand an audit of signatures on mail ballots, something Kemp has previously noted he has no power to do.
-Kemp declined the president’s entreaty, according to the person.
+Kemp declined the president’s entreaty, according to the people.

 The governor later referred to his conversation with Trump in a midday tweet, noting that he told the president that he’d already publicly advocated for a signature audit.